-The City and Municipal Labor Committee (MLC) evaluated proposals to reduce health care cost in the City.
-For the MLC is crucial to save the stabilization fund from the impact of high hospital costs and drugs costs by adopting a new PICA plan and alternative Medical plans that could generate high savings and in turn help extend the life of the stabilization fund.
+The City and Municipal Labor Committee (MLC) are looking for alternatives to reduce health care cost in the City.
+For the MLC is crucial to save the stabilization fund from the impact of high hospital costs and drugs costs by adopting a new PICA plan and alternative Medicare plans that could generate high savings and in turn help extend the life of the stabilization fund.
 The plans under considerations were Medicare Advantage, and Etna.
-The unions voted for Medicare Advantage which will generate less savings overall but allows retirees to keep current benefits and create less service disruption.
+The unions voted for Medicare Advantage which will generate less savings but allows retirees to keep current benefits and create less service disruption.
 Retirees enrolled in HIPVIP will be able to stay enrolled in this program past January 2022.
-OLR sent information packages to all retirees on September 2021 and Judge ordered the extension of the enrollment deadline after hearing concerns on the limited education and outreach performed by the Blue-Cross/Emblem Alliance.
-If you didn't receive it information materials, call OLR at 833-325-1190 or visit nvc.gov/olr to download materials.
+OLR sent information packages to all retirees on September 2021.
+If you didn't receive it, call OLR at 833-325-1190 or visit nyc.gov/olr to download materials.